AblatedSprocket/emacs/README.md

 ### Emacs
 Because this configuration uses mu4e, it's best to install from [source](http://ftp.gnu.org/gnu/emacs/), unpacking everything using ```tar -xzvf emacs-26.3.tar.gz```.

-Emacs has a lot of dependencies: ```sudo apt install libgtk2.0-dev libpng-dev libgif-dev libotf-dev libxml2-dev libxpm-dev libjpeg-dev libtiff-dev libgnutls28-dev libncurses5-dev```.
-Before compiling, be sure to use ```./configure``` from within the Emacs directory; it will provide information on missing dependencies.
+Emacs has a lot of dependencies: ```sudo apt install libgtk3.0-dev libwebkit2gtk-4.0-dev libpng-dev libgif-dev libotf-dev libxml2-dev libxpm-dev libjpeg-dev libtiff-dev libgnutls28-dev libncurses5-dev```.
+Before compiling, be sure to use ```./configure --with-xwidgets``` from within the Emacs directory; it will provide information on missing dependencies.

 ### Emacs Development
 Create repo in ```~/.emacs.d/```